How to Populate Excel VBA ListBox Using RowSource

 Use of Named Range in RowSource of VBA ListBox

 • Now, in the ListBox, we need to input the data that we want to show ( In this case B4:C9).
 To do that, first, go to the sheet and select the range you want to display in the form (In this case B4:C9).
-Then, go to the Name Box (On the top left corner).
+Then, go to the Name Box (In the top left corner).

 Use of Named Range in RowSource of VBA ListBox

 • Then go to the VBA editor again.
-After that, left-click on the ListBox1 You should see a property tab on the left side of the VBA window.
+After that, left-click on the ListBox1.
+You should see a property tab on the left side of the VBA window.

 Use of Named Range in RowSource of VBA ListBox